fbpx

 • Sub-optimal sperm function including motility, sperm count, abnormal forms

-• Total absence of sperm in the semen or Irreversible vasectomy (in conjunction with SSR)
+• Total absence of sperm in the semen or irreversible vasectomy (in conjunction with SSR)

 • Damaged or absent vas deferens